Best Golf Mats

 While having a net and practice area are great, don’t forget about your short game as well.
 Nearly 50% or more of all shots happen inside 100 yards and a lot of that includes putting so maybe adding a putting green will help as well.

-Check out one of our top picks, The 77 Tech Golf Putting Green review here.
+Check out one of our top picks, the Perfect Practice Putting mat here.

 If you are really serious about golf, go here to learn how to build a backyard putting green.